 The 2009 award for Senior Investigator in Clinical Science went to Satish Rao, MD at the Medical College of Georgia in Augusta, GA.

-Dr. Rao’s research interests focus on the causes and treatment of irritable bowel syndrome (IBS), constipation, fecal incontinence, and esophageal chest pain.
+Dr. Rao’s research interests focus on the causes and treatment of irritable bowel syndrome (IBS), constipation, fecal incontinence (also known as bowel incontinence), and esophageal chest pain.
 Dr. Rao has pioneered several new techniques for evaluating how these areas of the gut function, and a technique of biofeedback therapy for dyssynergic defecation.
 In addition, Dr. Rao is studying new treatments for fructose intolerance.

 The 2009 award for Senior Investigator in Basic Science went to Emeran Mayer, MD at UCLA, Los Angeles, CA.